jarleven/NetworkHOWTO/Switch/HPProCurve.md

 -N o t e : The erase startup-config command does not clear passwords.
  See how to clear passwords in the CLI further down on the page.
 ```
+### Clear settings / Reboot with physical access to the switch

 Using the Clear/Reset Buttons
 To execute the factory default reset, perform these steps: